astroumd/PHYS265-spring24/code_project.md

-# PHYS265 Code Project (draft-2)
+# PHYS265 Code Project (draft-3)

 This *Code Project* is an alternative to taking the 3rd midterm exam on May 1st.
 In this project you will select a (python based) open source project.
-It is your task to evaluate this software package by using it.
-**Due date will also be May 1st.**
+It is your task to evaluate this software package by using it (not reproducing it) and writing a report.  **Due date will also be May 1st.**

-You will need to learn how to install and use it, show some results and some figures to illustrate your findings.
+You will need to learn how to install and use it, show some results and one or more figures to illustrate your findings.
 All of this will be summarized in a report presented in PDF.
-You also need to keep your code examples, and a README to make your findings reproducable.
+You also need to show your code examples how you exercised the code, and a README file to make your findings reproducable.
 We will use a new folder **code3** inside your existing github repository that you used for **lab1** and **lab2**.

-You are welcome to suggest your own project, but you will need to run this by your instructors first.
-We also have our own list, some of them are listed below.
+You are welcome to suggest your own project, either way, discuss with your instructor which package you choose and you may get additional guidelines.
+You can find some suggestions in our list below.

 ## Writeup

 Some packages may not work well on Windows, and only on Mac or Linux.
 Some requires a lot of extra software, which make it too complex to install, or require a supercomputer.
 Select something simple, and always run it by your instructors for approval.

 Some questions to answer: